David Bakhtiari

-David Afrasiab Assad Bakhtiari (born September 30, 1991) is an American football offensive tackle for the Green Bay Packers of the National Football League (NFL).
-He played college football at Colorado, and was drafted by the Packers in the fourth round of the 2013 NFL Draft.
+David Afrasiab Assad Bakhtiari (born September 30, 1991) is an American professional football offensive tackle.
+Selected by the Green Bay Packers of the National Football League (NFL) in the fourth round of the 2013 NFL draft, Bakhtiari played for the Packers for 11 seasons.
+He played college football for the Colorado Buffaloes from 2009 to 2012.

-Early years
+Early life

-Bakhtiari was born in San Mateo, California.
-His older brother Eric Bakhtiari went on to play defensive end at the University of San Diego and for the Tennessee Titans.
-His father, Karl Bakhtiari, runs a real estate business in California.
-He is of Iranian and Icelandic descent.
+David Afrasiab Assad Bakhtiari was born on September 30, 1991, in San Mateo, California.
+His older brother, Eric Bakhtiari, went on to play defensive end at the University of San Diego and for numerous NFL teams, most recently the San Francisco 49ers in 2012.
+His father, Karl Bakhtiari, immigrated from Iran and runs a real estate business in California.
+His mother is of Icelandic descent.

 He attended Junípero Serra High School in San Mateo, California, where he lettered two years in football and lacrosse, being named a team captain during his second year.
-A great performance during his high school career in football came against Sacred Heart Cathedral Preparatory, in which he held future USC Trojan Kevin Greene to no sacks and only allowed two tackles.
-In another game later in the season he had at least eight pancake blocks.
+A notable performance during his high school career in football came against Sacred Heart Cathedral Preparatory, in which he held future USC Trojan Kevin Greene to no sacks and only allowed two tackles.
+In another game later in the season, he had at least eight pancake blocks.
 He was named Honorable Mention All-West Catholic Athletic League, All-Metro (Bay Area), and All-San Mateo County as a senior when he helped lead his team to a 6–1 league record, winning the 2008 WCAL Co-Championship with Bellarmine College Preparatory, and made it to the CIF-CCS Open Division Semi-finals, where they lost to the eventual champion Bellarmine Bells.
 He was also listed in the Bay Area News Group as number eight out of 25 players from northern California on their 2008 Cream of the Crop team.